 At the Metropolitan Opera, Ms. Boulianne has appeared as Siébel in Faust, Stéphano in Roméo et Juliette conducted by Plácido Domingo, Diane in Stephen Wadsworth’s production of Iphigénie en Tauride, the Kitchen-Boy in Rusalka with Renée Fleming, and Ascanio in Francesca Zambello’s production of Les Troyens conducted by Fabio Luisi.

-Jean-François Lapointe grew up in Quebec’s Saguenay–Lac-St-Jean area and is today regarded as one of the finest baritones of his generation.
-Since his debut in 1983 he has appeared on the great stages of Europe, including Paris, Strasbourg, Bordeaux, Vienna, Zurich, Barcelona, Madrid, Lisbon, Glasgow, Hamburg, Frankfurt, Berlin, Liège, and Toulouse, as well as in the Americas and Japan.
+Born in Saguenay-Lac-Saint-Jean, Québec (Canada), Jean-François Lapointe is considered one of the best baritones of his generation.
+Since his debut on stage in 1983, he has sung on the major European stages (Paris, Strasbourg, Bordeaux, Vienna, Zurich, Barcelona, Madrid, Lisbon, Glasgow, Hamburg, Frankfurt, Berlin, Liège, Toulouse…) as well as in America and Japan.
+Critics have been unanimous in their praise of his rich voice, his fine interpretation, and his acting skills.

 La Chapelle de QuébecChamber choir